Heat and charge transport in interacting nanoconductors driven by time-modulated temperatures

 \subsection{Charge/Heat currents and power}

-In order to obtain the charge current in the linear response regime, we express the contact charge current (\ref{eq:Ic:2}) in terms of the Fourier components $\varG_{d\sigma}(n,\omega)$ and $\Sigma_{\ell\sigma}(n,\omega)$ by using \eqnref{eq:FTapp:1} and then keep only the linear-order terms in $\Psi_\ell$.
-While the derivation is quite straightforward [see \appref{sec:linear_response_regime:currents} for details], interestingly, the expression for the contact charge current, \eqnref{eq:Ic:linear} can be simplified further if the charge conservation is taken into account.
-If we apply the charge conservation (\ref{eq:chargeconservation}) up to the linear order, then we have
+In order to obtain the charge current in the linear response regime, we express the contact charge current (\ref{eq:Ic:2}) in terms of the Fourier components $\bfG^a(n,\omega)$ and $\bfSigma^a_\ell(n,\omega)$ by using \eqnref{eq:FTapp:1} and then keep only the linear-order terms in $\Psi_\ell$ [refer to \appref{app:self_energies}].
+The derivation is quite straightforward and we obtain

-which enables one to write down the integral $\int d\omega\, \varG^<_{d\sigma}(1,\omega)$ in terms of other QD Green's functions [see \eqnref{eq:QDGLesser:linear:cc:final}].
-Remarkably, this leads to a nice expression for the \emph{interacting} charge current at the contact $\ell$ in the linear response regime which writes \emph{solely} in terms of the retarded/advanced QD Green's functions: \begin{widetext}